-These buttermilk waffles are lightly sweetened with mashed bananas.
+This banana waffle recipe makes naturally sweet buttermilk waffles.
 They’re soft and fluffy on the inside and crispy on the outside — a perfect breakfast treat!

-There’s a reason why we call these “easy” banana waffles.
-All it takes is a mix of the batter and then your waffle iron does the rest.
+There’s a reason why I call these banana waffles “easy”.
+All it takes is a mix of the batter and your waffle iron does the rest.
+It’s no surprise that the prep time and cook time are only 10 minutes each!

-- Make the batter: Combine the dry ingredients in a medium bowl.
-In a large bowl, whisk together the wet ingredients and mashed bananas, then fold in the dry ingredients.
+- Make the banana waffle batter: Combine the dry ingredients in a medium bowl.
+In a large bowl, whisk together the wet ingredients and the mashed bananas, then fold in the dry ingredients.

 - Fry the waffles: Preheat your waffle iron.
-Once the indicator light turns on, pour the batter onto the iron and cook until the waffles are golden brown.
+Once the indicator light turns on to show it’s ready, pour the batter onto the iron and cook until the waffles are golden brown and crispy.
 Enjoy!

 Waffle Mix-ins